-You can learn how to meditate here.
-While meditation is a prop-free exercise, if you’re using it as a brainstorming tool, it would be a good idea to keep a pen and paper close by to jot down any ideas that come to mind.
+While meditation is a prop-free exercise, if you’re using it as a brainstorming tool, it would be wise to keep a pen and paper close by to jot down any ideas that spring to mind.

 8. Electronic brainstorming

-Electronic brainstorming goes against the very notion of why brainstorming is supposedly effective – face-to-face collaboration.
-However, let’s consider the fact that many people believe “traditional” brainstorming is ineffective; or at least, not as effective as brainstorming alone.
+Electronic brainstorming – sometimes referred to as virtual brainstorming – goes against the very notion of why brainstorming is supposedly effective – face-to-face collaboration.
+However, let’s remember that many people believe “traditional” brainstorming is ineffective; or at least, not as effective as brainstorming alone.

-Let’s also consider the fact that the internet is a literal endless hub of information and ideas.
+Let’s also consider the fact that the internet is literally an endless hub of information and ideas.

 It shouldn’t be too hard to figure out then, how the internet can make your brainstorming more effective.